 An Environmental and Social Impact Assessment for the proposed mine mouth power plant has been produced by Mott MacDonald UK Ltd in conjunction with Mott MacDonald Pakistan Pvt.
 Ltd in 2016 and was completed in 2017.

 The ESIA built on the original baseline studies for the mine which were all updated along with new surveys of land use and local population.
 Local consultations with the local communities and stakeholders were carried out over the assessment period.

 The impact of the proposed power plant has been assessed in terms of the short term impacts during construction and the long term impacts during operation.
 The air quality and emissions have been modelled along with noise and vibration modelling.
 The visual impact has also been assessed.

 An Environmental Management Plan has been prepared which aligns and updated the original plan produced for the Mine ESIA along with all the mitigation measures to be adopted throughout the life of the project.

-The ESIA was submitted to the Sindh Environmental Protection Agency in March 2017 and a public hearing will be held on site in July 2017 as part of the approval process.
+The ESIA was submitted to the Sindh Environmental Protection Agency (“SEPA”) in March 2017, a public hearing was held on site in July 2017; SEPA’s approval is awaited.